citrus/minitest_should/README.md

 # MiniTest Should [![Build Status](https://secure.travis-ci.org/citrus/minitest_should.png)](http://travis-ci.org/citrus/minitest_should)

-minitest_should allows you to write unit tests with [shoulda](https://github.com/thoughtbot/shoulda) style syntax.
+minitest_should allows you to write unit tests with [shoulda](https://github.com/thoughtbot/shoulda) style context syntax for minitest.

 ------------------------------------------------------------------------------
 Usage